EvaMuc/byoc/session_II/README.md

     with open(file_name,'r') as fid:
         lines=[line.split() for line in fid.readlines()]

+    for line in lines:
+        """Do stuff with your line"""

  * 'git init', 'git add', 'git commit', 'git push origin master'
  * 'return' vs 'yield'